Solutions for Reducing Outside and Inside Noise at Home

 If you want to catch up on your work, turn off the TV and sound system or, on the other hand, turn off the computer once you start watching a movie.
 Not only will it be more enjoyable and productive, but you will also be less affected by unwanted noise.

-As far as the other tactics go, you can try noise-cancelling headphones and soft earplugs, or simply turning off noise sources such as the AC.
+As far as the other tactics go, you can try noise-canceling headphones and soft earplugs, or simply turning off noise sources such as the AC.
 Also, there are a couple of mobile apps that measure noise level and alarm you when it is too high, so you could give them a shot.